Sekky61/riscv-sim/Readme.md

 ### HTTPS

 Add SSL/TLS certificates to `Sources/proxy/certs` to enable HTTPS.
-A Nginx proxy is created as a Docker container during the startup.
+An Nginx proxy is created as a Docker container during the startup.
-Note, that this step is not necessary to run the app.
+Note, that this step is not necessary to run the app, but the nginx container will fail to start.
 For details, see [Sources/proxy/Readme.md](Sources/proxy/Readme.md).

 ### Docker